dariocastillo11/dariocastillo11/README.md

 ---

-## 🌱 Actualmente
+## 🌱 Currently

-- 🔭 Trabajando en proyectos académicos de sistemas operativos
+- 🔭 Working on academic operating systems projects
-- 🌱 Aprendiendo más sobre desarrollo web y arquitecturas de software
+- 🌱 Learning more about web development and software architectures
-- 👯 Buscando colaborar en proyectos open source
+- 👯 Looking to collaborate on open source projects
-- 💼 En búsqueda activa de oportunidades como desarrollador junior
+- 💼 Actively seeking opportunities as a junior developer

 ---

-## 📫 Contacto
+## � Contact

 <div align="center">